-- ranked as a trade mark star in New Zealand in Managing IP's IP Stars for at least the last 10 years
+- ranked as a Trade Mark Star in New Zealand in Managing IP's IP STARS for over 10 years

 - highly recommended individual prosecution and strategy - World Trademark Review’s WTR 1000 2022 acknowledged as having 'assisted countless brands in Trans-Tasman trademark and brand protection matters' and in 2021 acknowledged for her ‘astute commercial insights and wealth of experience'

-- selected by her peers for inclusion in The Best Lawyers in New Zealand 2023 in the field of IP law
+- selected by her peers for inclusion in The Best Lawyers in New Zealand 2023 and 2024 in the field of IP law

 - recognised by her peers as being amongst the world’s best and brightest IP practitioners in the WIPR Leaders 2022 handbook